Iris Investigate User Guide¶

 By default, investigations are private to the originating user.

-When an investigation is shared with you, the investigation appears in your investigation list in the Product Menu, grouped under the heading Investigations shared with you.
+Shared investigations appear in your investigation list in the Product Menu under the heading Investigations shared with you.

-If you unshare an investigation, the investigation disappears for other group members.
+To unshare an investigation, repeat the steps above and remove the sharing permissions.
+The investigation disappears for other group members.

 Reporting¶

-The Generate Investigation Report button in the Product Menu creates a PDF containing the following information:
+The Generate Investigation Report button in the Product Menu creates a PDF (Portable Document Format) containing the following information:

 - Title and description.